Table Of Contents

 - Are you familiar with 21 Days of Prayer?

-- What areas of your faith are you hoping to grow in the coming months?
+- What areas of your faith are you hoping to grow in the coming months? • What are you focused on in your life right now?

 - Have you been through the Passion Church Next Steps Classes?
 Do you remember what your personality type is or what your spiritual gifts are?